c3lang/c3-web/src/content/docs/references/docs/types.md

 MyListFoo working_example;

 // ❌ An inline type definition will give an error.
+// It is only allowed in a type definition or macro.
 MyList<Foo> failing_example = MyList(<Foo>);
 ```
 Read more about [generic types](/references/docs/generics).